ckonig/codechallenge/README.md

    1. [JSON API (via Postman)](#json-api-(via-postman))
 1. [Develop](#develop)

-## todo

-- [ ] after sending email, auto-refresh status of email (push instead of pull)
-- [ ] dont forget frontend testing (component based and UI)
-- [ ] bonus: implement mail detail view using routing
-- [ ] Architectural review & critique

-## Important Issues
+## Possible Improvements

-- Find out how to deal with environment config and secrets.
-It's unacceptable to keep secrets under version control.
+- After sending an email, the UI should auto-refresh the status of the email.
+This would replace the "refresh" button.
+Potentially this can be implemented using the laravel broadcast feature.
+- The application has no UI tests yet, neither component based nor end-to-end.
+I tried setting up Laravel Dusk, but couldn't find a way to make ChromeDriver accept the self-signed certificate.
+- The UI application could use URL routing to separate the different views from each other.
+- Currently the secrets are stored in the repository, which should definitely not be the case in a production setup.
+- The automated tests could use an actual test email account, and check if the email has arrived as a more complete end-to-end validation.

 ## Choices and Revisions

 ### Laravel / Laradock

 I chose to use Laravel framework, because it's a good real-world way to learn working with this framework.

 Using Laradock as an out-of-the-box solution combining Docker and Laravel seemed like a great time-saver to get started.
 Eventually, much of laradock's overhead was removed, and the app was reduced to its necessary dependencies and configurations.

 ### MailJet & Sendgrid connectors